-How do I enable GPU Fusion in Skanect?
+How do I enable GPU Reconstruction in Skanect?

-GPU Fusion is an amazing function of Skanect, but getting it to work can (sometimes) be tricky.
-Follow this step-by-step guide to help enable GPU Fusion and get the most out of your machine!
+GPU Reconstruction is an amazing function of Skanect, but getting it to work can (sometimes) be tricky.
+Follow this step-by-step guide to help enable GPU Reconstruction and get the most out of your machine!

 Make sure your GPU is able to support GPU Fusion.